saiimmani/BillingSystem/README.md

 Click on the "Total Bill" button to calculate the total amount.
 Review the billing summary including product details, taxes, and total bill amount.
 Clear fields to start a new transaction or exit the application.
-# It Will the Generated Bills in the bill.txt files as below
+# It Will Store the Generated Bills in the bill.txt files as below
 ![image](https://github.com/user-attachments/assets/02065f47-dc1c-4a97-b120-384c46435823)